autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 - the physical world via sensors and actuators
 - computers for programming (of the embedded system) or for data transfer
 - with other embedded systems/nodes
+- handheld devices
 - with the internet (either public or to access back end servers)
 - satellites?

 Hence a large number of communication standards and I/O interfaces have been developed over the years.
 Let's look at a few of them:

-1. serial &rarr; e.g., RS 232
+1. serial (UART) &rarr; e.g., [RS 232](https://www.analog.com/en/resources/technical-articles/fundamentals-of-rs232-serial-communications.html)
 2. synchronous &rarr; I2C, SPI
-3. universal connectivity & rarr; USB
+3. universal connectivity &rarr; USB
 4. embedded internal communication &rarr; CAN
 5. general-purpose I/O &rarr; GPIO
 6. debugging interface &rarr; JTAG